Ancient Books — Set 6

 Correct Answer: C. Dandin

-Dandin wrote the Kavyadarsha to define the qualities of poetry and figures of speech.
-He categorized the styles of poetry into the Vaidarbha and Gauda traditions.
-This work established the criteria for literary excellence in the classical age.
+• **Dandin** = Dandin wrote 'Kavyadarsha', an important work on Sanskrit poetics that defines the qualities of poetry and figures of speech. • He categorized the styles of poetry into the **Vaidarbha** and **Gauda** traditions — this work established the criteria for literary excellence in the classical age. • 💡 Wrong-option analysis: 'Vamana': A later rhetorician, author of 'Kavyalankarasutravritti'; 'Mammata': A 11th-century rhetorician, author of 'Kavyaprakasha'; 'Bhamaha': An earlier rhetorician, author of 'Kavyalankara'.

 The 'Prithviraj Raso', an epic about King Prithviraj Chauhan, was authored by?